Poonam2220/Nakuri_Job_Scraper/README.md

   * chromedriver_path: The path to the Chrome WebDriver executable.

  ## Credits
- The structure of the scraping code was adapted from @raghwendraranjeet (https://github.com/raghwendraranjeet/Naukri_Data)
+The structure of the scraping code was adapted from @raghwendraranjeet (https://github.com/raghwendraranjeet/Naukri_Data).
+A special thank you to [@raghwendraranjeet] for creating and sharing the naukri-job-scraper project.
+Your code served as a valuable resource and helped us in achieving our goals for this project.
+We appreciate your dedication and generosity in sharing your work.

 # Contributing